 Overall, Walgreen’s canvas photo prints are surprisingly attractive and accessible.
 With a “same-day” pick up promise, they deliver results faster than any of their competitors.
 However, buyers should be aware that not all Walgreens locations necessarily have the materials and staff to make canvas prints.

 Order Online, Pick up In-Store!

 Perhaps the biggest draw to ordering through Walgreens is perceived convenience.
-Unlike most canvas print options out there, Walgreens hosts thousands of print locations that you can physically visit.
+Unlike other popular online canvas print options, Walgreens hosts thousands of print locations that you can physically visit.
 Though they’ll also ship orders to a given address, they’re unique in that you can pick up your order along with your various sundries.

 In theory, the process is as simple as forwarding a file and waiting a few hours in a queue.
 Whether procuring a canvas is actually that simple, however, is another matter entirely.